WordPress/openverse/documentation/projects/proposals/document_all_media_properties/20240313-implementation_plan_document_media_properties_api.md

 allows for the documentation to be close to the code and for the documentation to be updated alongside the code.

+Although we have used utility scripts for the catalog documentation, for the API we will be done using a management command as that is more idiomatic and gives us access to the Django ORM models.

 ## Future improvements

 This implementation plan does not document the schema for Django's `JSONField`